AshHuHK/RFMfold/readme.md

 Getting RFMfold set up is straightforward.
 The following steps will create a dedicated `conda` environment with all the necessary dependencies.

+The codes have been tested on a Ubuntu 24.04 system with GeForce RTX 4090 GPU.

 ### Installation

 1. **Clone the Repository**